Template considerations

 Option 2 - User has no control over styles

-If you insert your own specific styles into your app blocks HTML using either inline style attributes or CSS, then our style manager won’t affect those tags, leaving them as is.
+If you either insert your own specific styles into your app blocks HTML using either inline style attributes or set the inherit_styles field to false in your App Blocks JSON, then our style manager won’t affect those tags, leaving them as is.

 This means the app block content might have specific styles that clash or do not mesh well with a user’s overall campaign.
 In general Option 1 is recommended to avoid this and leave the user in control.